JoshWu/at91_boot/README.md

 In the meantime, it will also has specified U-Boot variables for each board.
 You can configure them by yourself and customized for each board.

+# Preparation
+## Setup U-Boot variables
+This bootable media has builtin u-boot variables.
+To make the variables work you need to modify env_config.txt first to adapt to your work environment.
+* serverip: your tftp server ip
+* tftp_path_xxx: your tftp path for kernel, u-boot, at91bootstrap.
+* nfs_path_xxx: your nfs rootfs path for kernel to mount.

+By default, U-Boot will load kernel from tftp path.
+And mount the nfs in the server.

 # Usage
 ## Make a bootable SD card
 1. Prepare a SD card, FAT format, and the volume name should be: `SDCARD_BOOT`